KiandaBPM/docs/content/docs/low-code/global-css.md

 typora-root-url: ..\..\..\static
 ---

+## Introduction

 Within Kianda there is standard site-wide Cascading Style Sheets (CSS) that forms the default styling on the whole site.
 However as a workspace **Administrator** you can add a **Global CSS File** to make changes to the **look and feel** of the site as well as the **functionality of processes**.

 You can use the file to **target** very specific details, for example a button in a particular process as shown below.
 This code will create specific styling for a button that is defined in a form in a process using Kianda **Designer**.

 ```css
 `div[data-name="btn-manager-Approve"], div[data-name="btn_approve"]{